 They call Pineapple Purps a “super Sativa”.
-This is because it gives you energy, it reduces anxiety, and it has a euphoric effect.
+This is because it gives you energy, reduces anxiety, and has a euphoric effect.
 A lot of people fighting social anxiety swear by Pineapple Purps owing to the associated calm which accompanies its use.

 Since your state of mind is an elated one during the effects of this compound, nervousness is curbed.
-Also, since it’s sativa, creativity flourishes—those who fight writer’s block prefer this strain.
+Also, since it’s Sativa, creativity flourishes—those who fight writer’s block prefer this strain.
 It can be just the thing to put a person back on the creativity bandwagon.

 4. Durban Cheese

 Pain relief and stress reduction are the primary positive qualities of this strain.
 Additionally, both anxiety and depression can be treated with Durban Cheese.
 You become more calm using it, and you don’t have the stressful feeling that comes with it.
 Nausea can also be treated with this strain, and the euphoria mentioned in other strains is included in the package as well.
 Many who use this strain report feeling much more relaxed after they’ve ingested some.

 5. Jack the Ripper